Trussville Divorces Lawyer & Divorce Attorneys

 Our Birmingham office is located in downtown Birmingham and our local divorce attorney regularly files divorces in Jefferson and St. Clair County.
 They are a member of the local Birmingham Bar Association and the Central Alabama Better Business Bureau.
 If you call our Trussville divorce attorney today, then we can answer any questions you may have, including what courthouse to file your divorce in.

 Divorce Attorneys in Trussville

 Any other way you file for divorce that is not uncontested is known as a contested divorce.
 If you opt for a contested divorce, it is because no agreement was able to be reached between you and your spouse.
 This is the more complicated, slower route, which is why we often recommend an uncontested divorce whenever possible.
 Otherwise, this involves one spouse serving the other with an official Complaint.
 After this is done, that spouse gets their attorney involved to help them file a response.
 Hearings are then set, and a judge ultimately decides on your disagreements if the two of you cannot do so on your own.

 Essentially, the more complicated your divorce and the longer it takes to resolve the issues within it, the more expensive it will be.
-To give our clients a ballpark amount, most contested divorces range from $2000 to $8000 or more, again, depending on the level of complexity with the issues involved and how contested they will are.
+To give our clients a ballpark amount, most contested divorces range start at thousands of dollars or more, again, depending on the level of complexity with the issues involved and how contested they will be.
 Important assets, businesses or minor children that were a result of the marriage are example of factors that would affect your retainer by making it more costly.
 There are, however, other factors involved in quoting you.

 If you’re considering a divorce but need to find out how much yours would cost, feel free to call our office.
 Our divorce attorneys will go over the details of your situation to come up with an estimate of how much your retainer would be.